shippableSamples/provision-custom-nodes/README.md

-## provision custom nodes
+## Provision custom nodes

+This sample project automates provisioning of a [BYON custom node](http://docs.shippable.com/getting-started/byon-overview/) on Shippable's [CI/CD and DevOps platform](https://www.shippable.com) by using the [Shippable REST API](http://docs.shippable.com/reference/api-overview/).

+Please note that API access is restricted to paid accounts.
+If you want temporary access to the API for a POC project, please contact us at [support@shippable.com](mailto:support@shippable.com).

-Please follow these steps to provision a custom node-
+Follow these steps to provision a custom node -

 1. clone this project
 2. update `config.json` to have correct values.